xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

 Amazon has strict limitations on amount of feed submissions per hour.
 Hence we recommend configuring automated feed submissions to avoid any possible confusion.
 {% endnote %}

+If you need to import orders manually select the marketplaces and click the **Import orders** button.
+Then click **Start** for the order import to begin.